-On one hand you have dreamers wanting to build slow moving luxury airplanes like the Manned Cloud; and on the other hand the super sonic jet industry is gearing to take off where the Concorde and the likes left it.
+On one hand, you have dreamers wanting to build slow-moving luxury airplanes like the Manned Cloud; and on the other hand, the supersonic jet industry is gearing to take off where the Concorde and the likes left it.
 Picking up the pieces after the Concorde era crumbled has been difficult for the jet setters.
 Time is money; time is precious, no wonder we are seeing a boom in the Supersonic Business Jets industry.
-Passenger crafts like the Airbus A380 and Boeing 787 holds no candle to supersonic business jets when the demands made by a busy executive (with lots of money) are to be considered.
-Flagging economies has not deterred the private jet travel industry, if nothing else the demand seems to be increasing.
+Passenger crafts like the Airbus A380 and Boeing 787 hold no candle to supersonic business jets when the demands made by a busy executive (with lots of money) are to be considered.
+Flagging economies have not deterred the private jet travel industry, if nothing else the demand seems to be increasing.
 Gulfstream’s G-650 (due to arrive in 2012) has already got buyers queuing up with the $58.5 million for the fastest business jet in the skies.
 Presently there are at least 3 major supersonic business jets under development.
-Reno, Nevada-based Aerion Corporation is coming out with a 8 passenger model which the company say will have a top speed of Mach 1.6 and a range of over 4,600 miles.
+Reno, Nevada-based Aerion Corporation is coming out with an 8 passenger model which the company says will have a top speed of Mach 1.6 and a range of over 4,600 miles.
 With a target price of $80 million, orders worth over $3 billion have already been placed.
 Lastly, The Quiet Supersonic Transport (QSST), being developed by Lockheed’s Skunkworks division under contract from Supersonic Aerospace International, is slated to have a top speed of Mach 1.8 and features an innovative gull-wing design.
 Cessna too has entered the league but its plans are undisclosed as of now.